cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 | Solana     |                    n/a |                          0 |
 | Tezos      |                      6 |                          3 |

-> [!WARNING]
-> The above table needs fact checking to make sure it does not misrepresent.

 [^7]: Data extracted from https://support.kraken.com/hc/en-us/articles/203325283-Cryptocurrency-deposit-processing-times on 7 August 2024.

-> [!NOTE]
-> Highlight that Peras could make Cardano a more attractive option for interoperability solutions like LayerZero, Axelar, WormHole, etc. Maybe we can even go as far to state that Peras is a pre-requisite for this?

 ### Feasible values for Peras protocol parameters